pixelpax/vimflowy/README.md

     - `<Alt>K`: Move the current line up
     - `<Alt>h`: zoom out (identical to WF zoom out)
     - `<Alt>l`: zoom in  (identical to WF zoom in)
+    - `<Alt>Enter`: will open the first URL found in the focusedItems name or note
     - `Space`: toggle expande/collapse on focusedItem
     - `<ctrl>Space`: toggle expand/collapse on all items under currentItemRoot
     - `Enter`: Zoom in on focused node - and place current item in memory